rgbpokka/tp/docs/DeveloperGuide.md

     Use case ends.

-* 2a.
+* 1b.
 No guest/staff found that matches user's query.

-    * 2a1.
-PH shows message indicating no such guest/staff exists in the list.
+  * 1b1. **PH** shows message indicating no such guest/staff exists in the list.

+    Use case ends.

-* 3a.
+* 1c.
 The field that the user wishes to edit does not exist.

-    * 3a1.
-PH shows message indicating no such field exists.
+  * 1c1. **PH** shows message indicating no such field exists.

-**Use case: Finding guests/staff**

-**Use case: Adding guests/staff**
+    Use case ends.

+#### UC5: Adding guests/staff

 **MSS**

 1. User keys in command to add a guest or staff with unique passport numbers or staff IDs.

-2. PH shows a success message to user which displays the added guest/staff in the list.
+2. **PH** shows a success message to user which displays the added guest/staff in the list.

    Use case ends.

 **Extensions**

 * 1a.
 Name, passport number or staff field is left blank.

-    * 1a1.
-PH shows message indicating a blank name, passport number or staff field is not allowed for both guests and staff.
+  * 1a1. **PH** shows message indicating a blank name, passport number or staff field is not allowed for both guests and staff.

+    Use case ends.

-* 2a.
+* 1b.
 Both passport number and staff ID fields are filled in.

-    * 2a1.
-PH shows message indicating an entry cannot contain both a passport number and staff ID.
+  * 1b1. **PH** shows message indicating an entry cannot contain both a passport number and staff ID.

+    Use case ends.

-* 3a.
+* 1c.
 Non-alphanumeric characters are used in the name field.

-    * 3a1.
-PH shows message indicating only alphanumeric characters are to be used for names.
+  * 1c1. **PH** shows message indicating only alphanumeric characters are to be used for names.

-**Use case: Filtering guests/staff**
+    Use case ends.

-**Use case: Deleting guests/ staff**
+#### UC6: Deleting guests/ staff
-**Actor**: User

 **MSS**

-1. User asks PH to delete a guest/ staff
+1. User asks **PH** to delete a guest/ staff

-2. PH informs user that guest/ staff is deleted
+2. **PH** informs user that guest/ staff is deleted

     Use case ends.

 **Extensions**

 * 2a.
 No guest/staff found that matches user's query

-    * 2a1.
-PH informs user that the guest/ staff does not exist
+  * 2a1. **PH** informs user that the guest/ staff does not exist

+    Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any **Mainstream OS** as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. PH should retain all functionalities even without a connection to the internet.
+4. **PH** should retain all functionalities even without a connection to the internet.
-5. PH is meant to be used by single user at any given time.
+5. **PH** is meant to be used by single user at any given time.
 *{More to be added}*

 ### Glossary